 States must report progress category information on children who receive services in the state for 6 months or more.
 Progress category information on all 3 outcomes is required for each child, regardless of the child's reason for eligibility.
-Categories are derived by combining the outcomes ratings or descriptor statements given at program entry and exit.

 Summary Statements